-If during the analysis of the data, an unmodeled systematic is discovered, it is possible to modify the form of the model to remove this.
+If during the analysis of the data, any unmodeled systematics are discovered, it is possible to modify the form of the model to remove them.
 The default model has several parameters beyond the basic eight.
-These can be turned on and off in the analysis by using the "Modify Parameters" item in the "Edit" main menu and then selecting "Reprocess" to see the results.
+These can be turned on and off in the analysis by using the "Modify Parameters" item in the "Edit" main menu.
+There is a "Parameter Explanation" page to help identify the parameters.
+After making any changes, it is necessary to select "Reprocess" on the "Edit" main menu to see the results.
 Please note that making changes here does not permanently change the values used in the "mdlpo.ctl" file.
-It only changes parameters used for the current analysis session with pdplt.
-However, if you change the parameter settings, save the results of an analysis with them and then update the "mdlpo.ctl" file, the new model in the "mdlpo.ctl" file will use the new parameter configuration.
-This behavior is generally the most useful.
+It only changes parameters used for the current analysis session with "pdplt".
+However, if you change the parameter settings, save the results of an analysis with them, and then update the "mdlpo.ctl" file, the new model in the "mdlpo.ctl" file will use the new parameter configuration.
+This behavior occurs "naturally" and is generally the most useful.
 For more information on the flags and their values and the parameters that are available, see the Pointing Model File manual (ACP Files) in Vol. 2 of the FS manuals.
-If the parameters that are available are not sufficient, they can be expanded.
+If the parameters that are available are not sufficient, they can be expanded, please contact Ed (Ed.Himwich@nasa.gov) for more information.